-Acting: The Ultimate Child Labor Law Loophole
+Child Labor Law Loophole

-I was always under the impression that Drew Barrymore and I were close to being the same age and that I was about one year older than here but after looking her up on the IMDB, I found the reverse is actually true and she is literally nine days shy of being one year older than me.
+I was always under the impression that Drew Barrymore and I were close to being the same age and that I was about one year older than here but after looking her up on the IMDB, I found the reverse is actually true, and she is literally nine days shy of being one year older than me.
 I mention this because our closeness in age really hit home to how young I was while watching this episode when it originally aired.

-At first, I was a little nervous about this episode because the last time the show had a minor as a host it left me with a bad taste in my mouth.
+At first, I was a little nervous about this episode because the last time the show had a minor as a host, it left me with a bad taste in my mouth.
 The big problem back then was Mr. Mike was involved which led to for too many molestation and pedophile jokes that were aimed at the young Jody Foster who seemed to reluctantly play along.

-Though this episode turned out to be a little more family friendly than most, I feel that the fact that they had to keep a child in mind made this show feel specifically tailored to the host which I personally feel is the whole point of Saturday Night Live.
+Though this episode turned out to be a little more family friendly than most, I feel that the fact that they had to keep a child in mind made this show feel tailored explicitly to the host which I personally feel is the whole point of Saturday Night Live.

 I'm also a fan of the voting stunts from this time, so the running routine of whether or not Andy Kaufman would return to the show added to my interest in this episode, making it my favorite of this season, so far.

 And with that, it's time to move on and share what I saw as I give you...

 This week's show starts in Drew Barrymore's dressing room that is set up to look exactly like a little kids room.
 The cast is jealous of the special treatment and a bit upset that they'll have to work with such a young kid but then Drew enters.
 She’s turned out to be just as frustrated by a bulk of Dick Ebersol's decisions and asks for a hard drink which is sad in retrospect but instantly wins everyone over as she announces, "Live from New York..."